bcrowell/bcrowell.github.io/metric/index.md

 * When a clock has a certain world-line, a portion of which is some vector **u**, we define the inner product **u**⸳**u** to be the square of the elapsed time on the clock.
 For convenience, we may notate this squared time as I and call it the *interval*.

-Reason: The squaring stuff makes a lot of things turns out nicely, as in all our previous examples.
-Note that this makes the result of the inner product an ordinary number, not a vector.
+Reason: The squaring stuff will make a lot of things turn out nicely, as in all our previous examples.
+Note that our definition makes the result of the inner product an ordinary number, not a vector.
 That is, the inner product is a machine that takes two vectors as its inputs, and gives a number as its output.

-* When vectors **u** and **v** are (i.e., one is a vector of simultaneity as seen by an observer whose world-line coincides with the other), we define **u**⸳**v**=0.
+* When vectors **u** and **v** are orthogonal (i.e., one is a vector of simultaneity as seen by an observer whose world-line coincides with the other), we define **u**⸳**v**=0.

 Reason: If we think of this by analogy with the number line in elementary school, a positive number would be like Mr. Bunny taking some hops to the right, which we would naturally represent as an arrow pointing in the positive direction.
-If we want the inner product to act sort of like ordinary multiplication, then multiplying two arrows in the same direction should give a positive result, while multiplying two arrows with directions opposite to one another should give a negative output.
+If we want the inner product to act sort of like ordinary multiplication, then multiplying two arrows in the same direction should give a positive result, while multiplying two arrows with directions opposite to one another should give a negative output, like 2x-3=-6.
 Orthogonality is the intermediate case, so it should give zero.

 We also require that the inner product have the following algebraic properties, which are analogous to ordinary multiplication and also ensure that it fits in with the mechanics of how we string together vectors ("add" them) on a spacetime diagram.